folio-org/okapi/doc/guide.md

 This chapter of this Okapi Guide just provides a quick overview.

 The security model is concerned about three things:
-* Authentication - that we know who the user is
+* Authentication -- That we know who the user is.
-* Authorization - that the user is allowed to make this request
+* Authorization -- That the user is allowed to make this request.
-* Permissions - mapping from user roles all the way down to detailed permissions Most of this work has been delegated to modules, so Okapi itself will not have to do so much work.
+* Permissions -- Mapping from user roles all the way down to detailed permissions Most of this work has been delegated to modules, so Okapi itself will not have to do so much work.
 But it still needs to orchestrate the whole operation.